-In some cases, especially when considering large neural networks or shallow layers, the dimensionality of the hidden representations remains extremely high.
+\textbf{High-Dimensional Densities.} The hidden representations are high-dimensional for large neural networks or shallow layers.
 This renders estimating their density impractical.
-We note that prior work using high-dimensional hidden representations has also faced the curse of dimensionality.
-For example \cite{lee2018simple} reduced the dimensionality of hidden representations by performing \ac{pca} on the training data distribution and, subsequently, reusing the transformation at inference time.
-Moreover, \cite{papernot2018deep} uses locality sensitive hashing in combination with random projections for nearest neighbour search.
-In this work we follow \cite{lee2018simple} applying \ac{pca} and find that it yields satisfying results in practice.
-However, we note that \ac{pca} as well as random projections are not optimal solutions in the case of convolutional neural networks which hidden representations entail translational invariances.
-These are ignored by dense projection matrices used in \ac{pca} and random projections.
+Prior work has also faced the curse of dimensionality.
+For example, \cite{lee2018simple} reduced the dimensionality of hidden representations by performing \ac{pca} on the training data and, subsequently, reusing the transformation at inference time.
+Moreover, \cite{papernot2018deep} uses locality-sensitive hashing in combination with random projections for nearest neighbour search.
+Here, we follow \cite{lee2018simple} applying \ac{pca} and find that it yields satisfying results in practice.
+However, we note that \ac{pca} as well as random projections are not optimal solutions in the case of convolutional neural networks whose hidden representations entail translational invariances that get lost by applying dense projection matrices.